earthlab/firedpy/README.md

     `conda update conda --yes`
     `conda config --add channels conda-forge`
     `conda config --set channel_priority strict`

+  - You must have all packages listed in the environment.yaml installed using 'conda install -c conda-forge <package_name>'

   - Create and activate a conda environment: